CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Contains/contains-any-text-block.md

 ## Exceptions

+The exceptions thrown by the block can be found below:

 | Name     | Description |
 |----------|----------|
 | [ArgumentException][] | Thrown when the [Comparison Type][ComparisonType Property] property is not one of the specified [StringComparison] types. |